FlexerJR/Automatische-Dosieranlage/README.md

 <br>
 <br>
 <h3>:rotating_light::rotating_light::rotating_light: WARNING!WARNING!WARNING! :rotating_light::rotating_light::rotating_light:</h3><br>
 There is currently a problem with importing Blockly scripts.
 I'm trying to find the cause.
-Please do not import the script.
+Please do not import the script. <br>
+:scream: Will find a solution!

 <br>
 <br>